Mental health: Give your kids a happiness MOT

 Dream big.
 I wanted to be fighter pilot when I was growing up.
 It didn’t happen but only because of bad eyesight.
 The point is, setting goals, both big and small, boosts happiness.
 They need to be challenging enough to excite us, but also achievable.
 Happiness doesn’t just happen – it comes from thinking, planning and pursuing things that are important.
 Encourage your children to set goals – from improving on their next maths test to becoming PM, just make sure you’re not imposing YOUR benchmarks on them.
 It’ll only end in tears.

 See through the Insta filter fakery of likes and comments.
 No-one’s perfect.
 Getting teenagers in particular to focus less on their flaws – what we’re not rather than what we’ve got – makes it much harder for them to be comfortable in their own skin.
 Having constant criticism in their heads about not being good enough is a sure way to be unhappy.
-Putting imperfections into perspective is really important – seeing them as normal rather than out of the ordinary.
+Putting imperfections into perspective is really important.
 So teach your kids to be kind to themselves as well as to others.

 Set a good EQ example